openhive-network/HAfAH/README.md

 Example:
 ```
-./tests/performance/run_perf_tests.bash $JMETER $PWD/tests/performance 8091 8095
+./tests/performance/run_perf_tests.bash $JMETER $PWD/tests/performance hived 8091 python 8095 postgrest 3000
 ```

 :memo: paths should be absolute

-5. When load tests are ready, path to `csv` file will be printed
+6. When load tests are ready, path to `csv` file will be printed
-6. If you need worst execution times of SQL queries here is handy command:
+7. If you need worst execution times of SQL queries here is handy command:

 ```
 grep SQL /path/to/log/from/HAfAH | cut -d '|' -f 2: | sort -r -n | head -n 20
 ```
-7. By passing one of port as `5432` jmeter will call SQL directly, but you need specify thoose envs:
+8. When passing `postgres 5432` as arguments, jmeter will call SQL directly, but you need specify those envs:

 ```
 PSQL_USER